We pull up the Stones’ driveway an hour later .

 “Primo Jamaican Ganja,” Robby beams.

 Vic and I look at each other, high as kites on one hit.
-We smile and broke into ‘One Toke Over the Line.”
+We smile and break into ‘One Toke Over the Line.”

 Dave does the high chorus of ‘sail aways.’
 I miss Tom’s cracked voice, making me realize how much I do love him.